afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 **Linux Boot Process:**

-- BIOS/UEFI: The computer's firmware (BIOS or UEFI) performs a Power-On Self-Test (POST) and initializes hardware.
+(BIOS/UEFI->POST->GRUB->KERNEL->INIT->SERVICES START)
+- BIOS/UEFI: When computer powered on, BIOS/UEFI (Basic Input/Output System or Unified Extensible Firmware Interface) is initialized.
+BIOS/UEFI performs Power-On Self-Test (POST) to check hardware components like CPU, storages and others...
+Then Boot Loader loads in booting device from BIOS/UEFI settings.
+Boot Loader is GRUB (Grand Boot Loader) which is used in most linux distributions.
-- Boot Loader (GRUB): The boot loader, such as GRUB, loads the Linux kernel into memory from the boot partition.
+- Boot Loader (GRUB): GRUB is reponsible for the initializing hardware components and loading linux kernel into memory from the boot partition.
-- Linux Kernel Initialization: The kernel initializes hardware, mounts the root file system, and starts the init process.
+- Linux Kernel Initialization: Once Linux kernel loads into memory then the Init process starts, initializes hardware, mounts the root file system.
 - Init Process: The init process (or a modern equivalent like systemd) initializes user space components, services, and runs startup scripts.
+Allowing users to interact with the system.

 **Windows Boot Process:**